 The entrance of the dunes is at this huge nice white hotel called Hotel Riu Palace Maspalomas.
 The address is Av. de Tirajana, postal code 35100.
 Officially this falls under the region of Las Palmas (not to be confused with Las Palmas de Gran Canaria, the capital of the island Gran Canaria).
 Your navigation might find this street under the city ‘Maspalomas’ though.

 2: Playa de Amadores

 When a friend told me this was one of the most beautiful beaches she had ever seen, I obviously had to put this one on my to-see-list!
 It is not the bounty kind of place like in The Beach, but I must say it is pretty!
-Especially when you drive up to -and if you can afford to crash in- a place like Gloria Thalasso & Hotels, you have a great view on Amadores beach!
+Especially when you drive up to -and if you can afford to crash in- a place like Gloria Palace Royal Hotel & Spa, you get a great view on Amadores Beach!

 Yep, you could definitely drop down on one of the sunbeds, chill in the pool, enjoy the sun and the view… Or you could consider Amadores as ‘just a great place as stop over’ between Dunas de Maspalomas and the next highlight: Puerto de Mogán!

 3: Puerto de Mogán